DEVELOPERS

 What the public layer exposes

-GAFAIG exposes only the certification outcome, public record fields, lifecycle and eligibility flags, and verification proof.
-Internal scoring, workflow, decision, and reviewer materials are not part of the public contract.
+GAFAIG exposes only published certification outcomes, public certification surface fields, lifecycle state, eligibility signals, and verification proof.
+Internal scoring, workflow, decision, reviewer materials, and private governance telemetry are not part of the public contract.

 Public fields